ICube-Robotics/acados_solver_ros2/acados_solver_ros2/sphinx/example_application/ocp_model.rst

 The goal of the controller is to compute control torques :math:`\tau` such that the robot tracks a desired Cartesian trajectory composed of a desired end-effector position  :math:`p^d` and velocity :math:`\dot{p}^d`.

-Robot dynamical modeling
+Robot dynamic modeling
 ---------------------------------------

-The system can be described by the following dynamical model:
+The system can be described by the following dynamic model:

 .. math::